mako-framework/docs/08_learn_more/00_events.md

 	$this->event->register('foobar', 'app\events\FoobarHandler');

-The classes will be instantiated and executed by the IoC container so you can easily inject your dependencies.
+Class handlers will be instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so you can easily inject your dependencies through the constructor.
+Both closure and class handlers will be executed by the ```Container::call()``` and all dependencies will automatically be [injected](:base_url:/docs/:version:/getting-started:dependency-injection) there as well.

 	<?php